A practical guide to understanding and using the Peaky Flexers electricity market model

 The objective is to maximise net welfare: the total value that consumers place on the electricity they receive, minus the total cost of providing it (both capital and operating costs).

 Think of it as a social planner trying to make the best possible use of available resources.
-The planner values each MWh of served demand at its VoLL, credits shifted demand at VoLL minus the shift cost, and charges for gas generation at its variable cost and all technologies at their capital cost.
+The planner values each MWh of served demand at its VoLL, credits shifted demand at VoLL minus the shift cost, and charges for nuclear and gas generation at their variable costs and all technologies at their capital costs.
+Internally, the model converts GW × hours into MWh (×1000) and GW/GWh into kW/kWh (×1,000,000), so all welfare and cost outputs are reported in full annual currency units rather than “thousands”.

 The optimisation is subject to physical and economic constraints: